Siriraj joins hands with DNDI to research treatments Dengue fever targets 5 years

 The incidence of dengue hemorrhagic fever has increased by 85% from 1990 to 2019, with rising temperatures from climate change being predicted to accelerate the spread of the disease-causing virus. including survival rate propagation and the bites of mosquitoes that are carriers of the disease The number of people at risk of dengue fever is projected to reach 60 percent of the world’s population by 2080 due to climate change. increased travel rapid urbanization and population growth

-This agreement between DNDI and Faculty of Medicine Siriraj PhyabaMahidol University This will bring about collaboration in study programs that will build on preclinical research into potential therapies.
+This agreement between DNDI and Faculty of Medicine Siriraj PhyabaMahidol University This will bring regarding collaboration in study programs that will build on preclinical research into potential therapies.
 Testing the efficacy of repurposed drugs and conducting clinical trials of the most promising drug.

 • Enhance clinical research